midpt/cdrama/_posts/2016-06-04-Foundation-Accordian.md

 ### Accordian

-Accordian enables you to create collapsible headline content just like the one shown below.
+Accordian enables you to create collapsible content just like the one shown below.

 <div class="small-9 small-centered columns">
 <ul class="accordion" data-accordion>